Why your Anoka Sand Plain Lawn is different

 The "Pavement Effect": Why "Early May" is Too Late for Your Edges

-Most lawn companies and "Big Box" schedules suggest waiting until late May to start your spring applications.
-In clay-heavy areas like Plymouth or Maple Grove, that works.
+Most lawn companies and "Big Box" schedules either rush out when soil is frozen or spray over snow piles to book the sale, make you wait until they can get there to start your spring applications.
+In clay-heavy areas like Plymouth or Maple Grove later may work.
 But in the Anoka Sand Plain, that wait is a trap.

 Sand heats up significantly faster than clay.
 Specifically, the soil next to your driveway, sidewalks, and street acts like a heat sink.
 These "hot zones" can be 5–10°F warmer than the rest of your yard.